 This can be done in two ways: from your channel and YouTube Studio.
 Both can be accessed from the drop-down menu under your name.
 For simpler customization, we would advise you to go with customizing from your channel.

 On the next page, select “Customize Channel.”

-Channel art is the visual visitors see at the top of your channel.
-Remember that it gives your channel a distinct look and tells the viewer what it is about.
+Channel art is the visual visitors see at the top of your YouTube account.
+Remember that your channel art gives your YouTube account a distinct look and tells the viewer what it is about.

 For the best look, the optimal image resolution is 2560 x 1440 pixels.
 File size should be 4MB or smaller.
 You can add the visual by clicking on “Add channel art” or on the pencil icon at the top-right corner.

 You also have an option to add a profile icon.
 Do this by hovering over the photo icon and clicking on the pencil icon.
 The best resolution to go for is 800 x 800 pixels.
 YouTube will crop and adjust the photo to fit the frame.

 When adding your channel art, you have three options you can go with: upload your photo, select photos from your drive if you have any, or use images from the Google gallery.